 [Note: New editions of this text are published every few years with only slight changes made in each new edition.
-I wrote the original review from the 1985 and 1993 editions, but there are currently 2006 and 2009 editions available.
-Over the years this has come to be commonly used a as a college text, so prices for current edition are listing around $150.
-Look for older or used editions.]
+I wrote the original review from the 1985 and 1993 editions, but the book is now in its twelfth edition (2014 for the hardcover book).
+Over the years this has come to be commonly used as a college text, so prices for current editions can run over $200 for a hardcover book.
+Paperback editions are less expensive, and you might also look for older or used editions.]

-This award winning physics text keeps popping up as the most recommended textbook.
-The Colfax's write in Homeschooling for Excellence, that this book "...was less comprehensive than we would have liked but more accessible than anything else we could locate" (p.89).
-It is written as a college text, but can be used at high school level.
+Conceptual Physics is an award-winning physics text that is highly recommended for homeschoolers.
+The Colfax's wrote in Homeschooling for Excellence, that this book "...was less comprehensive than we would have liked but more accessible than anything else we could locate" (p.89).
+It is written as a college text but can be used at high school level.
 It does not require a background in higher math for understanding, although some algebra is required.
-Author Paul Hewitt writes about physics in clear, non-mathematical language understandable to those lacking science background.
+Author Paul Hewitt writes about physics in clear, non-mathematical language understandable to those lacking a science background.
 Parents might even read the book and adapt the information to fit all ages.

 Each chapter has a section called "Home Activities," which describes fairly simple lab/experiment activities that can easily be done at home without fancy equipment.
 Using these activities can make this a complete lab course.
 A separate lab manual offers more challenging lab activities.
 However, if you use the "Home Activities" in the text to create your own labs, the lab manual should not be essential.

 I originally reviewed and recommended the 1985 edition.
 The 1993 edition has at least one significant change.
 It includes an additional paragraph and cartoon drawing explaining that "facts are revisable data."
-This is a significant philosophical statement that denies the existence of absolutes—a philosophical statement that essentially denies God.
-While this is a serious error, it is the only one that I am aware of thus far in the revised edition.
-I still recommend the book but be sure to correct this misinformation and watch for other problems.
+This is a significant philosophical statement that denies the existence of absolutes—a philosophical statement that has huge implications.
+I assume that statement remains in current editions, but I still recommend the book.
+However, this definition is worth a serious discussion rather than unquestioning acceptance.